dippyshere/nuxbt/docs/Macros.md

 1s
 ```

 This is effectively a single B button press.
-NXBT will then wait 1 second before moving to the next action.
+NUXBT will then wait 1 second before moving to the next action.

 ### Advanced Macros